Data Corruption and Loss¶

 Optical Drives¶

-To combat the problem of optical drives, they need to be properly cared for and not trusted for more than a few years.
-Thankfully you can purchase archive-quality CDs and DVDs which last longer, though they are much more difficult to obtain and are much more expensive.
-There are offers out there for gold-plated optical drive, few euros a piece claiming 100 years storage life (if you care to believe it).
+The average CD or DVD that is properly cared for should not be trusted for more than a few years.
+You can purchase archive-quality CDs and DVDs which last much longer, but they are more difficult to obtain and are much more expensive.
+There are offers out there for gold-plated optical media that cost a few euros a piece that claim a storage life of 100 years (if you care to believe it).

-Optical disks may become unreadable, but you can reduce the risk using good disks and a good recorder, and storing them in a correct way.
+Eventually all optical disks will become unreadable, but you can reduce the risk by using good quality disks, a good quality recorder, and storing the disk in an appropriate way.
 The best optical drive recorders are not much more expensive than the cheapest, but they write in a much more reliable way.
 It’s a matter of choosing the right one.

-For damaged optical drives, Wikipedia list all common applications designed to get data from damaged floppies, hard drives, flash media such as camera memory and USB drives, and so forth.
+For damaged optical drives, see the Wikipedia list of all common applications designed to get data from damaged floppies, hard drives, flash media such as camera memory and USB drives, and so forth.

 Dual-layer optical media Blu-ray disk can store 50 GB, almost six times the capacity of a dual layer DVD at 8.5 GB.
 Everything that has been said about CDs/DVDs applies to Blu-ray disks as well.

-Best practice: burn them slowly with a good recorder on archive quality media in an open, non-proprietary format, read the data back to verify, label them with some descriptive text + date & author, lock them away where it is clean, dark, animal safe and dry.
+Best practices: Burn optical media slowly with a good recorder on archive-quality media in an open, non-proprietary format.
+Read the data back to verify.
+Label them with some descriptive text, date, and author.
+Lock them away where it is clean, dark, animal safe and dry.
 And do not forget to copy them over to the next generation of media before you throw away your last piece of hardware or software able to read them.

 Hard Disks¶

-Hard Disk (HDD) manufacturers keep their statistics to themselves.
-A manufacturer guaranty buys you a new disk, but no data.
-Google for One has done a large scale study on HDD failure mechanisms: Disk Failures study.
+Hard Disk drive (HDD) manufacturers keep their statistics to themselves.
+A manufacturer’s guarantee buys you a new disk, but no data on how long it might last.
+Backblaze, a storage provider, reported a 1.5% annualized failure rate in 2023 based on an inventory of 237,278 hard drives.
+Google has done a large-scale study on HDD failure mechanisms: Disk Failures study.

-In a nutshell: Disks run longest when operating between 35°C and 45°C, at lower temperatures the error rates increases dramatically.
-Controller parts (electronics) are the foremost sources of failure, SMART does not diagnose any of this.
+In a nutshell: Disks run longest when operating between 35°C and 45°C. It may seem counter-intuitive, but HDD failure rates increase dramatically at lower temperatures.
+Controller parts (electronics) are the foremost sources of failure, an error source that SMART does not diagnose.
 Some SMART errors are indicative of imminent failure, in particular scan errors and relocation counts.
 Lifetime expectancy is 4-5 years.

-In general and contrary to intuition or ecological considerations, running a hard drive permanently results in a longer lifetime than switching it on and off all the time.
-It has even been reported that aggressive power management spinning down the drive can harm it quickly.
-Making it working hard shortens the lifetime somewhat.
-The worst factors for HDD probably are vibrations, shocks, and cold temperatures.
+In general, and contrary to intuition or ecological considerations, continuously running a hard drive results in a longer lifetime than switching it on and off all the time.
+It has even been reported that HDD lifetimes can be reduced by aggressive power management that quickly spins down the drive.
+So the worst factors for HDD are probably vibrations, shocks, and cold temperatures.

-If your disk is making weird noises, normal file recovery software isn’t going to work.
-Do a quick backup if that is going to happen to you.
+If your disk starts to make weird noises, normal file recovery software isn’t going to help.
+Do a quick backup.
 (Use dd utility if possible, not a normal file backup since dd reads in a smooth, spiraling stream from beginning to end and doesn’t stress the mechanics).
-There are specialist companies that can recover data from otherwise destroyed drive, but they are very expensive.
+There are specialist companies that can recover data from an otherwise failed drive, but the process is very expensive.

-Linux SmartMonTools suite allows to query the storage hardware devices for future failure.
-We highly recommend to use this kind of tool on your computer.
+The Linux SmartMonTools suite allows you to query the storage hardware devices for future failure.
+We highly recommend the use of this kind of tool on your computer.

 Solid State Drives¶

-In case of use as external device, one major cause for data loss (often recoverable) is the unsafe removal of SSDs from a computer.
-Before data is saved from a computer memory to any attached device, it remains for some time in buffers.
+When SSDs are used as an external device, one major cause for data loss (often recoverable) is the unsafe removal of the SSD from the computer.
+Before data is saved from a computer memory to any attached device, it is stored for some time in a buffer.
 In hard drives this means seconds at most, whereas with SSDs it can be tens of minutes.
-Therefore, before you disconnect a flash device, always activate data flushing through software (often called safely remove device).
+Therefore, before you disconnect a flash device, always assure the data buffers have been flushed by using the safely remove device capabilities of your operating system.

 Non-Volatile Memory¶

 NVM Express (NVMe) for Non-Volatile Memory is a logical-device interface for accessing a computer’s non-volatile storage media attached PCI Express (PCIe) bus.
-It use same very fast NAND flash memory used in SSDs, but use the M.2 cards interface instead the slower mSATA used with older HDDs.
+It use same very fast NAND flash memory used in SSDs, but uses the M.2 cards interface instead of the slower mSATA used with older HDDs.

-For a viability viewpoint, as NVMe devices uses the same hardware than SSDs to store data, the robustness must be the same.
+Since NVMe devices uses the same hardware than SSDs to store data, their reliability must be similar.

 Important

-In all cases SSDs or NVMe as internal devices are the more modern and efficient solution to host the digiKam databases and the collections.
+In all cases, SSDs or NVMe as internal devices are the more modern and efficient solution to host the digiKam databases and your image collections.

 Power Supply Failures¶